 Spouse annuitants who remarry after age 57 are entitled to receive full SBP and DIC benefits at the same time.
 This is the result of a 2009 court decision.
 According to the ruling, DFAS is not required to deduct DIC payments from a monthly SBP annuity if a spouse is entitled to both benefits and has remarried after age 57.

-In making your decision about withdrawing, you should also consider that Congress could make changes in the future to the laws described above regarding SBP, DIC, and SSIA.
+In making your decision about discontinuing participation, you should also consider that Congress could make additional changes in the future to the laws described above regarding SBP, DIC, and SSIA.

 SPOUSE AND CHILD SBP COVERAGE